Rio Grande, founded 70 years ago, is built on core values such as sharing knowledge, serving with integrity, and supporting jewelers the world over.

-Rio has never been one to shy away from change.
-In fact, it’s our adaptability and willingness to embrace favorable change that have supported our staying power all these years.
+The next chapter in Rio Grande's history… Rio has never been one to shy away from change.
+In fact, our adaptability and willingness to embrace change are among the foundations of the staying power we've enjoyed all these years.

 When we installed almost five acres of solar panels at Rio Grande's facility in New Mexico, we were the first system in the state able to generate one megawatt of energy at peak output.
 Mega-what?
 Megawatt!
 All that sunlight adds up to more than 1.6 million kilowatt hours' worth of electricity each year.
 That's leaving a lot of watts at the electric company that others can use!

 Like most ideas, this one began as a flicker of a possibility.
 It soon developed into a full-fledged effort to install more than 5000 locally-made solar panels atop the Rio parking lot—that's the largest commercial solar array in New Mexico!